playfulprogramming/playfulprogramming/content/blog/what-are-uuids/index.md

 **Second**; While it's not literally impossible to generate two UUIDs with the same value, it's generally safe to assume that it's _nearly_ impossible.

 **Finally**, all UUIDs are formatted in a similar manner.
+The numerical value of the UUID is encoded into a string of [hexidecimal numbers](/posts/non-decimal-numbers-in-tech) and dashes (`-`) when displayed a string.
 An example UUIDv4 might be formatted to look something like this:

 ```
 a5abec44-7ce0-437c-972a-cf451b4fde2b
 ```

-This number is then often represented using 36 characters of:

-- 8 characters
-- A dash (`-`)
-- 4 characters
-- A dash
-- 4 characters
-- A dash
-- 4 characters
-- A dash
-- 12 characters

 Two of these characters include information about which kind of UUID it is: